OfficeDev/MS-Graph-Data-Connect/walkthrough/run-the-sample.md

     .\DeployManagedApp.ps1 -ResourceGroupLocation "East US" -ResourceGroupName wkwmanagedapp -PackageFileUri "URL to app.zip in blob storage"
     ```

 You will be prompted to login twice.
-Use an admin account for your test tenant in both logins.
+Use the same account from your test tenant in both logins.

 ## Install the managed application

-The next step is to insall the managed application.
+The next step is to install the managed application.
 This will provision all of the resources specified in the resource template, including the Euclid data pipeline and the sample web application.

 1. Run the **GetAppInstallationParameters.ps1** script with no parameters.
-You will be prompted to login, use an admin account for your test tenant.
 This will create an application service principal for the sample and output information.
 Save these values to use during the installation of the managed app.
 1. Logon to the Azure portal.
 1. In the search bar, enter `Managed applications` and select **Managed applications** under **Services**.